-Mike Kitchen is in his fifth season as an Assistant Coach for the Blackhawks after being named to the coaching staff on July 12, 2010.
+Mike Kitchen is in his sixth season as an Assistant Coach for the Blackhawks after being named to the coaching staff on July 12, 2010.
 He has won two Stanley Cups with the team.

 The Newmarket, Ontario, native previously spent three seasons as an Assistant Coach with the Florida Panthers (2007-10).
 He also served as the Head Coach of the St. Louis Blues for three seasons (2004-06) and led the club to a postseason berth in 2004.
 Prior to that, Kitchen served as an Assistant Coach with the Blues from 1998 to 2003, all under Joel Quenneville, St. Louis’ Head Coach at the time.
 They led the Blues to a franchise-record 114 points in 1999-2000 while earning the Presidents’ Trophy, and together the two have never missed the playoffs.

 Kitchen and his wife, Jill, have two daughters, Amy and Megan.